 }

-Now, to make sure everything is working as aspected, we can write our first program!
-For now, we'll just write a simple program that loops forever.
-We'll also need to add a custom panic handler to make sure our program compiles.
+We can now write our first program to ensure everything works as expected.
+For now, we'll write a simple program that loops forever.
+We'll also need to add a custom panic handler to get our program to compile.

 src/main.rs